FloSewn/tmesh/README.md

 <img src="doc/images/exampleMesh.png" alt="Example-Grid" width="500"/>

 ### Custom Element Sizing
-The local element size is defined through a size function defined by the user and by the boundary edges.
+The local element size can either be defined through a size function defined by the user or
+by the boundary edges.
 Elements near sharp angles are automatically refined.

 <img src="doc/images/bdrySizeFun.png" alt="SizeFunction" width="500"/>